vaguele/vaguele/README.md

 - 👋 Hi, I’m @vaguele
-- 👀 I’m interested in Software Engineering and Cybersecurity
+- 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Vector Calculus and Advanced Programming
 - 💞️ I’m looking to collaborate on projects involving C++ and Python programming languages
 - 📫 How to reach me www.linkedin.com/in/vaguele